-Some work has been proposed to support during API evolution and migration [1, 7, 10, 11, 34].
-Nguyen et al. [23] propose LibSync that uses graph-based techniques to help developers migrate from one framework version to another.
+Some work has been proposed to support during API evolution and migration (apiwave, 2015; Hora and Valente, 2015; Hora et al., 2014; 2015; Xing and Stroulia, 2007).
+Nguyen et al. (2010a) propose LibSync that uses graph-based techniques to help developers migrate from one framework version to another.
 In this process, the tool takes as input the client system, a set of systems already migrated to the new framework as well as the old and new version of the framework in focus.
 Using the learned adaptation patterns, the tool recommends locations and update operations for adapting due to API evolution.

-Dagenais and Robillard [5] present a tool (SemDiff) that suggests replacements for framework elements accessed by client systems based on how a framework adapts to its own changes.
-Schäfer et al [29] propose to mine framework usage change rules from client systems.
+Dagenais and Robillard (2008) present a tool (SemDiff) that suggests replacements for framework elements accessed by client systems based on how a framework adapts to its own changes.
+Schäfer et al. (2008) propose to mine framework usage change rules from client systems.
 They produce rules by comparing two versions of a class using the framework.
-These studies are intended to produce one-replaced-by-one rules; this is done in order filter out false positives.
-In contrast, our study is not restricted to produce one-replaced-by-one rules (see for example Pattern 5, which produces two-replaced-by-two rules); we filter out false positive rules using patterns and considering their spread over different revisions.
+These studies are intended to produce one-replaced-by-one rules; this is done in order to filter out false positives.
+In contrast, our study is not restricted to produce onereplaced-by-one rules (see for example Pattern 5, which produces two-replaced-by-two rules); we filter out false positive rules using patterns and considering their spread over different revisions.
 Moreover, the goal of our study is very different: we detect rules about conventions, and not API migration.
 Our approach can also be seen as a generalization of such related studies, in which more flexible rules can be generated.

-Wu et al [33] propose an approach (AURA) that combines call dependency and text similarity analyses to produce evolution rules.
+Wu et al. (2010) propose an approach (AURA) that combines call dependency and text similarity analyses to produce evolution rules.
 They extract rules by comparing two major versions of the framework.
-Meng et al [21] propose a history-based matching approach (HiMa) approach to support framework evolution.
+Meng et al. (2012) propose a history-based matching approach (HiMa) to support framework evolution.
 The rules are extracted from the revisions in code history together with comments recorded in the evolution history of the framework.
 These studies focus on supporting framework clients during a migration while we focus on new rules about conventions.
 Moreover, such studies use addition and deletion of methods (instead of method calls) as the basis for detecting rules.
 That is to say that they verify how methods deleted in one revision or release were replaced in the next one.
 As a result, they cannot produce rules about conventions (i.e., when both methods are available to be used) as proposed by our approach.